 - People sharing their live experience of the event

-- broadcast posts about the event on screens which update in real time
+- Broadcast posts about the event on screens that update in real-time

 The festival benefits by offering more entertainment and services – while vendors and acts benefit from meeting a new audience.